pushme-pullyou/tootoo13/cookbook/mnu-menu/README.md

 ### Vision

-* You open the app and you immediately know what to do
+* You open the app on any device and you immediately know what to do

 ### Main Menu Functions and their Features

+Most of the code here should be fairly easy to read.
+Getting the menu sliding process to work in all configurations will be an ongoing process

 MNU.description
-* Provides boilerplate text
+* Provides boilerplate text to be used here and elsewhere
+* Default description that can be used when TooToo is embedded

 MNU.getNavHeader
 * Creates default menu header menu
-* Breadcrumbs provide links to parent folders or repos,
+* Breadcrumbs provide links to parent folders or repos
 * Title is also link to reload the app
-* App description
+* Displays the app description

 MNU.getNavFooter
 * Creates footer menu content and code
+* Variable enables easy linking to local or global files
 * Links update location hash only
 	* Requires a location hash event monitor to operate

 MNU.setPopupShowHide
-* Provides code for pop-up window display visibility toggle
+* Provides code to toggle pop-up window display visibility

 MNU.onTouchStart